 One final trick worth noting is that the IMAGE variable can be used to put different operating system programs into different subdirectories by using the PLATFORM variable.
 For example, here's a variant on the Makefile shown earlier for the client program:

 The STLplus library collection can alternatively be built on Windows using the native Microsoft Visual Studio compiler.
-The STLplus library includes a Visual Studio workspace for Visual Studio 6 - which can be converted automatically into a target file for Visual Studio 7 (.NET) or 8 (2005).
-It also includes a solution file for Visual Studio 9 (2008).
-Furthermore, each library in the collection has its own project file which can be incorporated into any other workspace or solution.
+The STLplus library includes a Visual Studio solution for Visual Studio 2010, 2012, 2013, 2015 and 2017.
+Each library in the collection has its own project file which can be incorporated into any other workspace or solution.
 So individual libraries can be incorporated stand-alone in this way.

-The workspace can now be built.
+The solution can now be built.
 This will build all of the libraries in the collection.
-First, select the configuration you wish to build - Debug or Release.
-Then, for each project, make it the current project by selecting menu item Project->Set Current Project.
-You can build all of them one at a time or use the batch build.
-In Visual Studio 9 you can simply build the solution and it builds all the projects.
+First, select the configuration you wish to build - Debug or Release - and the platform - Win32 or x64.
+You can build all of the projects by building the whole solution and it builds all the projects.

 The Debug configuration is for use in debug builds, the Release is for use in release builds (no debug information).
 At this stage, if you wish, you can select other configurations and build them too.
 Each configuration is stored separately so they do not overwrite each other.